DIPlib/diplib/src/documentation/workplan.md

 -   Random number generation, using the new PCG scheme.

--   An increasing number of filters and operators based on the various frameworks.
+-   An increasing number of filters and operators.

 -   Color support.
 More color spaces could be added in time.